DennitchGlitchie/Text-Message-Sign/README.md

   - Open dietpi-wifi.txt and open it with wordpad
   - Change aWIFI_SSID[0]='MySSID' and aWIFI_KEY[0]='MyWifiKey'
   - Don't forget to also enable automatic wifi in another file
-  - Probably should put in the phone's tether wifi(s) for automatic connection
+  - Probably should come back and put in the phone's tether wifi(s) for automatic connection
 - Setting up ssh key for raspberry pi from laptop: ssh -i TextMessageSign root@10.0.0.128
   - using the diet-config command to change ssh to OpenSSH and not Dropbear
   - Use ssh-keygen to generate a key with custom name and adding the .pub file to ~/.ssh/authorized_keys (remember to respond "Yes")